gh-mentor/cpp-workshop/ex01-app-builder/README.md

 Part 2:

 ```
 1. Refactor the code to separate the function definitions and the main logic for better readability and maintainability.
-The main program wil be stored in 'main.cpp' and the function definitions in 'lambda.h' and 'lambda.cpp'.
+The main program will be stored in 'main.cpp' and the function definitions in 'lambda.h' and 'lambda.cpp'.

 2. Add comments to explain the purpose of each function and major code sections.

-13. Compile and run the final version of the program to ensure it works as expected.
+3. Compile and run the final version of the program to ensure it works as expected.

 Optional: Before compiling generate a Makefile to automate the build process.
 ```